brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

     # ... as before: model = gptlite.GPTlite(vocab_size)
 ```

-Then we reduce the training code in the main loop to a single call to `engine.train_batch()`, that performs forward pass, back propagation and gradient updates for the pipelining use cases:
+Finally, the training code in the main loop is reduced to a single call to `engine.train_batch()`, that handles the forward pass, backward pass and gradient updates for the pipelining use cases:

 ```python
 ### train.py